It’s Part III of our Titanic Miniseries! Get ready for:

 Make sure you tune in to our next episode!
 In Part IV of the Titanic Miniseries, we’ll pick up with the Carpathia’s arrival and all the things that happened after.

-Check out the video links below for more Titanic madness!
+Check out the videos below for more Titanic madness!

 *Photos: Marshall Everett and Algot E Strand’s “Berättelsen om Titanic och dess förfärliga undergång (The story of the Titanic and its horrible downfall).”
 Published in 1912 by P. A. Lindburg & co and archived by The Library of Congress.